 In this project motion capture technology should be used for creating a 'construction kit' for ergonomic analysis.
 Besides of ART it involved the company Human Solutions (Kaiserslautern), Technical University Munich and the Institute of Mechatronics (IfM, Chemnitz), as well as associated partners from automotive and aerospace industry.
 The project was funded by the German Federal Ministry of Research and Education (BMBF).

 iVeSPA: 2018 - 2021

-This project is mainly driven by Airbus via it's research center ZAL in Hamburg, aiming in optimizations in aircraft production.
-It is funded by the German Federal Ministry for Economic Affairs and Energy (BMWi).
+This project was mainly driven by Airbus via it's research center ZAL in Hamburg, aiming in optimizations in aircraft production.
+It was funded by the German Federal Ministry for Economic Affairs and Energy (BMWi).